Managing Behavior: Internal vs. External

 Brad Chapin, LCP, MLP

 Brad Chapin is a masters level psychologist and a recognized thought leader in the area of Self-Regulation.
 He is also Director of Clinical Services at a large regional medical center.
-The author of four books including Helping Young People Learn Self-Regulation, Brad is the creator of the Self-Regulation Training System.
+The author of five books including Helping Young People Learn Self-Regulation and the new Self-Regulation Skillset for Educators, Brad is the creator of the Self-Regulation Training System.
 He is an international speaker, blogger and consultant on utilizing engaging, creative interventions from an evidence-based framework to help children and adults succeed.